What is Military Leave?

 Additionally, these individuals are guaranteed a right to be free from discrimination and retaliation for this service, and a right to continue their employer-provided health insurance for up to 24 months while serving in the military—including coverage for dependents.
-A full list of military leave employment rights can be found here.
+It's critical to your organization's success, and the preservation of veterans and military personnel in the workforce, to inform yourself about all military leave employment rights.

 Who is Entitled to Military Leave?